Yesterday was September 11th. I blogged about a seemingly everyday sort of experience. And people responded.

 Surreal how gracious and welcoming the Egyptian people can be, even to an American who shows up for a minute at the anti-American event.

 As I watched a few Salafi men destroy the entranceway, I felt a deep saddening and walked stunned right up to the front.
 I asked a young man why such actions were necessary in reaction to a wack’s homemade film.
 What did the U.S. diplomats in Cairo have to do with it?
 He couldn’t really explain but was kind.
+He handed me a cup of tea.
 He kept saying I didn’t know anything of Islam or Arab culture.
 When I proved him very wrong, his respect was evident and we continued on to a poignant conversation of religious understanding and tolerance on this very poignant day.

 I felt very safe.
 But after another chat or two, decided it best to leave before things got out of hand.
 Walked home alone just fine as a beautiful breeze blew along the Nile.